droonga/droonga.org/tutorial/1.0.6/groonga/index.md

         # scp ~/droonga/catalog.json 192.168.100.51:~/droonga/

     (Or, of course, you can generate same `catalog.json` on each computer, instead of copying.)

+ 7. Create a `droonga-http-server.yaml` in the directory, *on each computer*.
+    It includes information to work droonga-http-server well.

+        # echo "port:        10041"      >  ~/droonga/droonga-http-server.yaml
+        # echo "environment: production" >> ~/droonga/droonga-http-server.yaml

 All Droonga nodes for your Droonga cluster are prepared by steps described above.
 Let's continue to the next step.